-I made it back to MN early April after spending 5 weeks in Palm Desert sheltering in place.
+I made it back to MN early April after spending 5 weeks in Palm Desert sheltering in place due to the COVID-19 outbreak.
 I camped in my good friends driveway for a few weeks and then headed over to the Vet’s Camp for six weeks — to ride out the coronavirus.

 Early June I decided it was time to get back on the road and learn how to travel through COVID-19, since it was clear it was going to be around for a very long time.
 I was also getting quite antsy and ready to go, albeit sad to leave my friends and family again.
 It’s easy to self-isolate and social-distance living this lifestyle, so why stay still?